Curiouser and curiouser: copyright and the public domain at the V&A

 Published

-Four years of the Open GLAM survey
+Four years of the Open GLAM Survey

 Fresh insight, important updates and new visualisations into the global picture of open access to cultural heritage